How to Connect Smart Plug to WiFi: 6 Easy Steps

 First Things First: Your Pre-Flight Checklist

 Before you even plug the device in, let’s get our ducks in a row.
 A little preparation can save you a world of headache later.
 Trust me, I’ve learned this the hard way after fumbling for a password with a blinking device timing out on me.
+For complete smart home library on this site.

 Here’s what you’ll need: